vojin333/BreakFree/README.md

-Code extensibility and future tasks:
+Code extensibility and future tasks

 The story of the game can be easily switched into some other genres by: